Lambertville, New Jersey - A Visitors Guide

 Lambertville Historical Society – The Marshall House

-The Marshall House is listed on the National and New Jersey Registers of Historic Places.
+Listed on the National and New Jersey Registers of Historic Places.
 It is the boyhood home of James Wilson Marshall, discoverer of gold in California in 1848, and is now the headquarters of the Lambertville Historical Society.
-The Federal brick structure was built in 1816 by his father, Philip Marshall, cabinet, coach and wagon maker, a member of one of the oldest families in New Jersey and by marriage to John Hart, a signer of the Declaration of Independence.
+The Federal brick structure was built in 1816 by his father, Philip Marshall, a signer of the Declaration of Independence.

 Museum At Holcombe-Jimison Farmstead

 The Holcombe-Jimison Farmstead Museum is committed to the preservation of Hunterdon County's agricultural heritage from the 18th into the 20th centuries.
 See old farming equipment, a country kitchen, rural post office, Dr. Leaver's doctor/dentist office, blacksmith shop, print shop, carpentry shop and period herb garden, along with other exhibits from 1800 to 1900

 D & R Canal Towpath - Bike/Hiker Trail